-Our Food Systems Team supports the development of thriving local food systems statewide, in partnership with county extension staff and many other collaborators.
+Our Food Systems Team works within both Agriculture and Natural Resources and Community and Economic Development Extension.
+We support the development of thriving local food systems statewide, in partnership with county extension staff and many other collaborators.

-Our clients: Community coalitions, educators, non-profits, county extension staff
+Our clients: Community coalitions, educators, non-profits, county extension staff, farm and food businesses

 - Elevate equity in the food system through practice and dialogue